jonerer/semla/README.md

 typing and increase maintainability.
 It adds a controller layer to keep concerns common to specific domain objects together.
-Some QOL improvements have been included for instance, if you have a `User` model, then registering a `/users/:user/` path will automatically help the controller revsolve the linked User object.
+Some QOL improvements have been included for instance, if you have a `User` model, then registering a `/users/:user/` path will automatically help the controller resolve the linked User object (along with TypeScript typings if so desired).

 ### Controllers
 Semla makes it easy for you to write the HTTP-interface layer, the controller.